kuronosu/kuronosu/README.md

 I'm a software developer, passionate about technology, anime and games.
 Some technologies I enjoy working include Python, Django, Golang, JavaScript & ReactJS

-- 🌱 I’m currently learning NestJS
+- 🌱 I’m currently learning Flutter

 - 💬 Ask me about whatever you want.
 I am interested in helping and sharing.